patroytall/loadx/README.md

 # LoadX
-Load generation tool to test complex web applications.
-Work in progress.
-Not ready for public usage.
+Load generation tool to test complex application performance scenarios involving intricate logic and state manipulation.

+Engine runs Java based test cases from a single host.
+It can scale to 1000 concurrent users.

+Test cases are easy to configure using Javascript execution jobs.

 ## Sample Invocation